sljavi/handsfreechrome/README.md

 Development
 -----------

 This extension uses an external web page to get around some microphone restrictions Chrome has.
 This means you need to set up a local server in order to work on certain parts of the code.
-A python file is included which set up a local HTTPS server.
+A python file is included which sets up a local HTTPS server.
 You can start it up with the command

      python website/local-server.py